 Instruct students to gently transfer one isopod into the large (empty) container.
 Ask students to describe the isopod using words and pictures.
 Encourage them to use a hand lens, magnifying lens, or reading glasses to observe the isopod more closely.
 If students have a cell phone or tablet with a camera, they can take and enlarge a picture to reveal more details of the isopod's structure.

-If you notice students' descriptions are mostly qualitative (small, lots of legs, brown), ask, "How could you quantify your descriptions?" (measure the length with a ruler, count number of antennae/legs/segments)
+If you notice students' descriptions are mostly qualitative (small, lots of legs, brown), ask, "How could you quantify your descriptions?"
+(Measure the length with a ruler; count the number of antennae/legs/segments.)

 If students are reluctant to draw, tell them not to worry about making the drawing look exactly like the isopod.
-Ask them to focus on the capturing the details; if the isopod has seven segments, make sure to draw seven even if your segments don't look exactly like the segments on the isopod.
+Ask them to focus on the capturing the details; if the isopod has seven segments, they should make sure to draw seven even if their segments don't look exactly like the segments on the isopod.

 Tell students to return the isopod to the main container and put on the lid.
 Remind students to wash their hands with soap and water.